English | Español

 4. Keep Cats and Dogs Inside and OUT of the Action

 For both their own safety and the safety of everyone, cats and dogs need to be kept away from the activities during Halloween.
-Even normally very calm friendly animals can become upset because people are looking and acting different.
+Even normally very calm, friendly animals can become upset because people are looking and acting differently.
 They might bite or scratch – or panic and get hit by a car.

 Even at home with their own families, dogs and cats are not in their normal environment.
 It’s unfair to expect them to respond as they usually do when nothing is the same.
 They sense all the differences and might become alarmed or aggressive: new smells, lots of energy, and lots of food down low, in bags and close to young faces.
 A dog going for food by a face can be really scary, even if the dog is just trying to get the food and not the person.